moohax/pypipal/README.md

 # pypipal
-Simple script that implements Pipal in python.
+Simple script that implements pipal in python.
 Thanks to the original authors of pipal and @culturedphish for providing the excel stuff.

 ## Requirements
 Python3, pandas, and xlsxwriter